stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 As you can see, the second argument is wrapped in a `Lazy` type constructor.
 This is a built-in type, and the details are handled by Idris automatically most of the time.
-For instance, when passing arguments to `(&&)`, we don't have to wrap the values.
+For instance, when passing arguments to `(&&)`, we don't have to manually wrap the values in some data constructor.
-An lazy argument will only be evaluated if it is *required* in the implementation of a function, for instance, because it is being pattern matched on, or it is passed as a strict argument to another function.
-In the implementation of `(&&)`, the pattern match happens on the first argument, so the second will only be evaluated if the first argument is `True`.
+A lazy function argument will only be evaluated at the moment it is *required* in the function's implementation, for instance, because it is being pattern matched on, or it is being passed as a strict argument to another function.
+In the implementation of `(&&)`, the pattern match happens on the first argument, so the second will only be evaluated if the first argument is `True` and the second is returned as the function's (strict) result.

 There are two utility functions for working with lazy evaluation:
 Function `delay` wraps a value in the `Lazy` data type.
 Note, that